Q: How do I know if I'm a SafeCare BC member?

-A: If you are an employee working in the long term care, community care, or home care and support, with the exception of health authority owned and operated sites, you automatically have access to SafeCare BC’s programs, services and resources.
+A: If you are an employee working in long-term care, community care, or home care and support, with the exception of health authority owned and operated sites, you automatically have access to SafeCare BC’s programs, services and resources.

 These employers pay a levy to support SafeCare BC’s activities.

 If you are not classified as a long-term care, community care, or home care and support employer you can apply to become a member and pay an annual membership fee to access SafeCare BC’s programs, services and resources.

 Q: I was injured on the job, who do I contact?

 A: If you are injured at work, or have symptoms of a work related illness you must follow the steps provided by WorkSafeBC, beginning with reporting the injury or illness to your employer immediately.
 Please click here for the WorkSafeBC procedures for starting a claim.

 Q: Are home care employees members of SafeCare BC?

 A: Yes, home care and home support employees joined SafeCare BC in 2017.
 We continue to expand our resources and training for home care and home support workers.